Peratic Phase Transition by Bulk-to-Surface Response: Introduction

-Here, we report a hitherto unheardof phase transition mechanism---bulk-to-surface (BTS) response defines a phase transition in Hamiltonian ground states, reaching beyond the known paradigms.
-We establish this mechanism by constructing frustration free Hamiltonians in both classical and quantum settings, and show rigorously how a time-like dimension emerges in their static ground states.
-The ground states have two distinctive phases as determined by whether the bulk is rigid against manipulations at the surface.
+Here, we construct frustration free Hamiltonians whose ground states have rigorous duality to dynamical systems.
+Through this theoretical construction, we find a novel phase transition mechanism---bulk-to-surface (BTS) response defines a peratic phase transition in Hamiltonian ground states.
+This mechanism is established by building exact duality to order-to-chaos and MBL transitions for classical and quantum systems, respectively.
+The Hamiltonian ground states have two distinctive phases as determined by whether the bulk is rigid against manipulations at the surface.
 The phase transition is characterized by a BTS response \be \chi_{\rm BTS} = {\rm Var} \left( \langle O_{\rm bulk} \rangle \right)|_{\rm surface\, manipulation} \ee being zero or finite, with $\langle O_{\rm bulk}\rangle $ an observable in the bulk, ${\rm Var} (\langle O_{\rm bulk}\rangle ) $ the variance of the bulk observable as we manipulate the surface.
 The BTS response quantifies the stability of the bulk against surface manipulations, which vanishes if the bulk is stable and acquires a finite value otherwise.
 The phase transition in the classical ground state has an exact duality to the order-to-chaos transition in classical nonlinear dynamical systems~\cite{1988_Packard}.
-The quantum ground state phase transition constructed by forming quantum superposition of fluctuating line configurations has a rigorous duality with the quantum ergodic~\cite{1991_Deutsch_PRA,1994_Srednicki_PRE,2008_Rigol_Nature} to many-body-localization (MBL) phase transition~\cite{2015_Huse_Review,2019_Bloch_RMP} in quantum many-body dynamics.
-Our theory implies that the study of unconventional phases in non-equilibrium systems would rather inspire discovery of more exotic equilibrium phases and transitions than reaching beyond.
+The quantum ground state phase transition constructed by forming superposition of fluctuating line configurations has a rigorous duality with the quantum ergodic~\cite{1991_Deutsch_PRA,1994_Srednicki_PRE,2008_Rigol_Nature} to MBL transition~\cite{2015_Huse_Review,2019_Bloch_RMP} in quantum many-body dynamics.
+Unlike the standard phase transitions described either by spontaneous symmetry breaking~\cite{landau1937,Weinberg} or quantum state topology~\cite{2010_Kane_RMP,2011_Qi_RMP,2017_Wen_RMP}, there is no change in symmetry or topology across the peratic phase transition.
+Our theory implies that the study of unconventional phases in non-equilibrium systems would rather inspire discovery of more exotic equilibrium phases and transitions than reaching completely beyond.